odaridavid/WeatherApp/README.md

 9. Notification for weather alerts and current day forecast.
 10. Support for a weather widget
 11. Consume more API data once current feature set is polished i.e humidity,wind speed etc.
+12. Figure out an approach to have the excluded data part of user preferences
+13. Ability to select multiple locations
+14. Better dependency management that can be handled by scripts.
+15. Process improvements i.e PR templates/labels/issues etc.
+16. Optimize repeating partterns in the viewmodel for processing intent and result, something to keep an eye on.
+17. Look into configuration changes.
+18. Look into cache and eviction strategies.

 # Screenshots 📱